SPECIAL TOPIC: PONTIUS PILATE

 B. Paul Barnett, Jesus and the Rise of Early Christianity, pp. 143-148, gives a plausible explanation of these two views.

 1. Pilate was not appointed procurator in a.d.
-26 under Tiberius, who was pro-Jewish (cf. Philo, Legatio and Gaium, 160-161) by the advice of Sejanus, Tiberius' anti-Jewish, chief advisor.
+26 under Tiberius, who was pro-Jewish (cf. Philo, Legatio and Gaium, 160-161) on the advice of Sejanus, Tiberius' anti-Jewish, chief advisor.

 2. Tiberius suffered a loss of political power to L. Aelius Sejanus, his praetorian prefect who became the real power behind the throne and who hated Jews (Philo, Legatio land Gaium, 159-160).